jhumes/Humes-Portfolio/Final_Project/part2.md

 ![Storyboard 2](https://jhumes.github.io/Humes-Portfolio/Final_Project/Part2_Sketches/Original/sb2.jpg)

 The storyboard shows the general flow of my story, whereas the wireframes (up next) are the visualization blown up and in more detail.
+Generally, I wanted to entice readers with a hook by using some cited statistics about weight loss and obeisity.
+Then I present my data and let the audience see that it worked for me, so I should be able to extract some features of my routine that made it work.
+I put these into three categories: the use of exercise, cheat days, and tracking apps.

 # Wireframes (Pre-feedback)

-Below are the original wireframes in the order that they appear in the storyboard above.
+Below are the original wireframe sketches in the order that they appear in the storyboard above.

 ![Summary Chart](https://jhumes.github.io/Humes-Portfolio/Final_Project/Part2_Sketches/Original/wl_summary.jpg)